 Like the best apple pie ever, but easier as a crisp.

-This deep-dish easy apple crisp recipe, with a brown sugar and oatmeal topping, has all the satisfaction of a homemade apple pie, in half the time and work.
+This deep-dish easy apple crisp recipe with oatmeal and brown sugar streusel topping, has all the satisfaction of a homemade apple pie, in half the time and work.

-When it comes to fall and winter baking, a warm homemade apple crisp hits all the right marks: sweet, cinnamon-kissed apples generously topped with a brown sugar and oat streusel, baked to golden-brown perfection.
+When it comes to fall and winter baking, a warm homemade apple crisp with oatmeal streusel topping hits all the right marks: sweet, cinnamon-kissed apples generously topped with a brown sugar and oat streusel, baked to golden-brown perfection.

 Best of all?
-A crisp does not require a pie crust.
-Instead, apples are layered right into a pie pan, topped with an easy crumb topping, and baked.
+This apple crisp recipe does not require a pie crust.
+Instead, apples are layered right into a pie pan, topped with an easy crumb streusel topping, and baked.